okteto/build/README.md

 The path to the Okteto Manifest.
 Default `"okteto.yml"`.
 Name of the Dockerfile.
 Default `"Dockerfile"`.

-### `global`

-When true will make the image available to everyone in your team.
-Default `false`.
-Only admins can push images to the global registry.

 ## Example usage

 This example runs the context action and then builds and pushes an image.